smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 In addition, this proposal deprecates the `SupportedSeat` Enumeration and parameter `id` in `SeatControlData` in order to get a uniformed solution.

-If a mobile app uses the `SupportedSeat` and no `moduleId` in a RPC request, SDL shall forward the request as is to HMI, HMI shall automatically convert seat `id=DRIVER` to the `moduleId` that corresponds to the driver’s seat module, and seat `id=FRONT_PASSENGER` to the `moduleId` that corresponds to the front passenger's seat.
+If a mobile app uses the `SupportedSeat` `id` and no `moduleId` in a RPC request, SDL shall forward the request as is to HMI, HMI shall automatically convert seat `id=DRIVER` to the `moduleId` that corresponds to the driver’s seat module, and seat `id=FRONT_PASSENGER` to the `moduleId` that corresponds to the front passenger's seat.
+If a mobile app includes both `SupportedSeat` `id` and `moduleId` in a RPC request, `id` shall be ignored since `moduleId` has a higher priority.

 ### Define the Grid

 This proposal introduces a coordinate system, which divides the space of the vehicle into smaller areas or grids.
 Each grid has its coordinates (for example column, row in a two-dimensional surface, or column, row and level in a three-dimensional space) and maps to a physical location within or outside a vehicle.
 In order to customize the size of the grid, the spans for each dimension are also needed.
 This proposal assumes left front corner in the bottom level is the origin (0, 0, 0).
 Negative column/row/level means left/front/bottom outside of the vehicle.

 ```xml